Mageluer/computational_physics_N2014301040052/exercise_10/README.md

 #### When exponent equals -3
 ![](./img/e-3.png)
 #### When exponent equals -2
+Here you can see 3 kinds of orbits: circle, ellipse and hyperbola.
 ![](./img/e-2.png)
 #### When exponent equals -1
 ![](./img/e-1.png)
 #### When exponent equals 0
 ![](./img/e-0.png)
 #### When exponent equals 1
+Always ellipse
 ![](./img/e1.png)
 #### When exponent equals 2
 ![](./img/e2.png)